Tom Neal: Personal life

 Neal was married three times and had one child.
-His first marriage was to actress and singer Vicky Lane whom he married in 1944.
-Lane divorced Neal in 1949, citing "mental and physical cruelty."
+His first marriage was to actress and singer Vicky Lane whom he married in 1948.
+Lane divorced Neal in 1949, citing "mental and physical cruelty".

+In 1935, at the age of 21, Neal made headlines for announcing his engagement to marry 32-year-old Inez Norton, the ex-Follies girl and former girlfriend of slain gangster Arnold Rothstein.
+According to newspaper accounts, the engagement was broken off after the intervention of Neal's father.

 In the early 1950s, Neal met actress Barbara Payton at a party.
 The two began dating, but Payton ended the relationship after meeting and becoming engaged to actor Franchot Tone.
 Despite her engagement, Payton began seeing Neal again.
 On September 14, 1951, Neal, Payton, and Tone made headlines after Neal got into a physical altercation with Tone over Payton in her front yard.
 Neal beat Tone severely while Payton reportedly watched the fight.
 Tone suffered severe injuries, including a smashed cheekbone, a broken nose, and a brain concussion, for which he was hospitalized.
 After he recovered, Tone and Payton married on September 28, 1951.
 Payton left Tone after 53 days and returned to Neal.
 Tone filed for divorce in March 1952, citing Payton for adultery.
 Neal and Payton announced their engagement in May 1953, but eventually ended their relationship later that year.

 Shortly after their breakup, Neal married Patricia Fenton.
 His only child, Patrick Thomas Neal, was born in 1957.
 Fenton died the following year from cancer.
 In 1992, Patrick Neal (who goes by the name Tom Neal, Jr.) appeared in one film, playing the role of Al Roberts in a 1992 independent remake of Detour.